Iran-Israel: What are the two sides' defense strategies? – DW – 10/02/2024

 Iran-Israel: What are the two sides' defense strategies?October 2, 2024

-For Iran's Foreign Minister Abbas Araqchi, Tuesday's missile attack on Israel is "concluded, unless the Israeli regime decides to invite further retaliation."
+For Iranian Foreign Minister Abbas Araghchi, Tuesday's missile attack on Israel is "concluded, unless the Israeli regime decides to invite further retaliation."

-"In that scenario, our response will be stronger and more powerful," Araqchi, who used to be a senior member of Iran's nuclear negotiating team, said on X, formerly known as Twitter.
+"In that scenario, our response will be stronger and more powerful," Araghchi, who used to be a senior member of Iran's nuclear negotiating team, said on X, formerly known as Twitter.

 So far, Iran has argued that Tuesday's attack with around 180 missiles had come in response to Israel's recent killings of Hezbollah leaders and its current incursion in Lebanon.